The garage gym we featured in March took up an entire 2-car garage. All the normal garage tools were moved out into Benjamin’s second garage.

 The platform Kyle made himself, following some basic layout instructions he found online.

 You’re actually looking at three layers above, even though it looks like two.
 The bottom two layers are each two sheets of 3/4″ maple plywood, the second layer laid perpendicular over the first to create a solid platform as you screw them together.
 The top 3/4″ layer is another sheet of 3/4″ maple plywood in the center, varnished, and 3/4″ rubber stall mats on the side.
 He bought all this locally in Iowa, the mats from Mills Fleet Farm and the plywood, screws, washers, stain and varnish from Menards.
+You can buy mats online from Rubber Flooring Inc with reasonable shipping.

 He did not glue any layers together as some people do.
 He wanted to make it possible to disassemble in case he ever has to move this enormous thing that probably weights 500 lbs.